 Please contact us with any other questions.

-Since we spend most of our time farming and working off farm and are NOT tech savvy, our pics on our website are woefully out of date.
+Since we spend most of our time farming and are NOT tech savvy, our pics on our website are woefully out of date.
 Our Facebook has more recent pics.
 Come on over and see what is happening. facebook.com/MistyMorningFarmVa

 For those who really want to learn from Misty Morning Farm and incorporate our knowledge, we now offer a Consultation Service.
-Send us a paypal payment or check for $30.
-That will cover a private 45 minute consult or farm visit and allow you to ask all your questions.
+Send us a paypal payment or check for $35.
+That will cover a private one hour consult or farm visit and allow you to ask all your questions.
 If you actually purchase a cow or calf from us, we will refund that money.

-We are having MILKING SCHOOL again in the spring of 2014 when you can come and learn what you need to own and care for your cow.
+We offer MILKING SCHOOL in the spring and fall when you can come and learn how to care for your cow.
 We will even cover some simple things to do with all that wonderful milk.
 Details here.
-We had a great 2013 Milking School!
+Our next one is June 6th, 2015.

 Adam and Faith